act-rules/act-rules.github.io/_rules/document-has-instrument-to-main-ye5d6e.md

 		</aside>

 		<div id="main">
+			<p>Three Heroes Swear Brotherhood at a Feast in the Peach Garden</p>
 			<p id="inside-main">
 				Unity succeeds division and division follows unity.
 One is bound to be replaced by the other after a long span of time.